soweli-sina/webring/README.md

 ---

-This webring in particular is available at `goodgirl.club`.
+This webring in particular is available at [goodgirl.club](https://goodgirl.club).
 New members can request to join via an issue or pull-request on this git repo.
 Prior to joining, you will need to have a link to the ring present on the webpage you want to link.
 Here's some example code for that purpose:

 ```html